Is White Privilege just a Smokescreen for Black Hate?

 Really?
 Presumably his message is that Aboriginal people are not included.
 A majority of Aboriginal Australians (particularly those who complain about white privilege) are either in relationships with non-Aboriginal Australians or are the descendants of non-Aboriginal Australians.
 How then are they not included?
 And it becomes hysterically funny when we consider that among those claiming to be victims of white privilege, there are some who clearly have plenty of white privilege flowing through their veins.
 For sensible counter arguments against the notion of white privilege, see this young Black American woman or Ben Shapiro.

 Users of the term ‘white privilege’ and other similar rhetoric (like ‘white supremacy’ and ‘whitesplain’) are quick to tell you that Aboriginal people are its victims.
 And as only White people can have white privilege, then their argument essentially boils down to the claim that Aboriginal people are the victims of non-Aboriginal people.
-A quick look at the available statistics on Aboriginal violence or images portrayed in this video would show you who the real enemy is.
+A quick look at the available statistics on Aboriginal violence or images portrayed in this video would show you who the real enemy is; or consider the words of Jacinta Price in this insightful article published in The Spectator.
 It would seem then that use of the term ‘white privilege’ is just a convenient distraction from the inconvenient topic of violence in Aboriginal communities (and other related topics like child abuse).
 ‘White privilege’ is not the enemy of Aboriginal people, but ‘black hate’ is.

 Consistent with the high rates of violence in certain sectors of the Aboriginal population, is the hate directed from Aboriginal people at other Aboriginal people who don’t play the victim game or identity politics.
 For convenience, I’m going to talk about two types of black hate here.
 First, consider physical black hate.
 This often manifests as violence.
 It is when Aboriginal people physically harm Aboriginal people.
 No doubt about it, it’s a serious problem and it needs to stop.